Seren-Hughes/modmixx/README.md

 ![Perspective toxic flagging](docs/images/screenshots/toxic-comment-user-feedback.gif)

-_Perspective API detects not only profanity but also the perceived toxicity of user comments in real-time.
-The example above shows how a potentially toxic comment "your music is rubbish" is flagged and the user is notified instantly and prevented from posting it._
+_Perspective API detects not only toxic language but also the perceived toxicity of user comments in real-time.
+The example above shows how a potentially toxic comment "your music is rubbish" is flagged.
+The user is notified instantly and prevented from posting it._

 ### User Profile Management